 Elsner Research and Consulting is run by Dr. Emily Elsner (née Adams).
 Originally from the UK, Emily now lives in Zürich, Switzerland.

 Emily holds a PhD in Geography, MSc in Conservation and BA (Hons) in Biology.
 She is a native English speaker, and has a working knowledge of German and French.

 Emily has worked on behalf of:

 - The Luc Hoffmann Institute, an international research unit of WWF.
 She delivered two evaluation surveys, and carried out a number of interviews with project partners, as part of a wider evaluation of the organisation’s collaborative and co-produced projects on conservation, green development and sustainability topics.

-- The British Association of Nature Conservationists, a small conservation/nature publisher.
+- The British Association of Nature Conservationists, publishers of ECOS, a conversation and nature journal.
 She designed and implemented a transition to online publishing, and alongside this supported the Board of Trustees in an internal re-organisation and refocusing process.

 - Social Fabric, a start-up in Zürich working to support sustainable textile production alongside community building and refugee integration.
 Emily carried out a survey of traders and suppliers of sustainable textiles in Europe, to understand the barriers facing these suppliers in reaching the market, and to help Social Fabric to understand what their role could be in the future in terms of supporting and promoting novel textiles.